 Learn about how to improve the efficiency of steam, hot water and process heating systems.

 Compressed air.
-Compressed air systems use up to 10% of total industrial electricity in Australia, and up to 50% of the compressed air used by industrial businesses can be avoided.
+Compressed air systems use up to 10% of total industrial electricity in Australia, and up to 50 per cent of the compressed air used by industrial businesses can be avoided.
 By introducing regular checks and repairing compressed air leaks a business can save thousands of dollars per year.
 For example, an 8mm (hole) compressed air leak increases electricity energy use by $7,500/year assuming 2,000 hours annual operation and an average electricity cost of 15c/kWh.
 Learn about improving the efficiency of compressors.

 Sustainability Victoria has a number of published case studies highlighting how businesses in the plastics and chemicals industry have taken action to significantly reduce their energy and materials use, and boost productivity.
 For example: